franl08/Book-List/README.md

 A list to keep track of my readings.
 Currently, accepting donations. 💸

-If you want to give me a book you can add me on Discord! 😅
+If you want to give me a book you can contact me on Discord! 😅

 [My profile at goodreads](https://www.goodreads.com/user/show/128036680-francisco-neves)